Retailer Spotlight: SlimPickins Outfitters in Stephenville, Texas

 In 2009, Jahmicah Dawes and his college friend embarked on a road trip from their home in Texas to California in a 1986 Datsun truck.
 His friend’s only rule was that they couldn’t stay in hotels.
 Dawes thought he meant they’d be staying at friends’ houses—not camping.
 Sleeping in a tent didn’t exactly excite Dawes, who had sworn off the outdoors after a negative experience years ago in Boy Scouts.
 On the first night in El Paso, Dawes’ pillow blew away and coyotes howled all night.
 The next morning, Dawes was ready to board a bus home.
 But his friend convinced him to try one more night.
 The second night camping in Arizona’s Organ Pipe Cactus park rerouted Dawes’ life.

-“I had never experienced anything like it,” Dawes says.
+“I had never experienced anything like it,” Dawes said.
 “It was so quiet and so beautiful.
 That’s how I got [into the outdoors].”

 Dawes is a Jamaican-American man and the co-owner of outdoor specialty store SlimPickins Outfitters in Stephenville, Texas—the Cowboy Capital of the World.
 The adventure gear shop opened in a renovated Rexall Drug building in March 2017 to encourage college students and the greater community to adventure outside in Texas, using the hashtag #AdventureOutTX.
 Brands featured include Columbia, Chaco, Patagonia, and an array of Texan and local outdoor companies.